rl1987/trickster.dev/tricksterblog/content/post/notes-from-the-bug-hunters-methodology-application-analysis-v1.md

 Recursive bruteforcing should be used on URL paths that yield HTTP 401 response, as if you go deep enough you may find some level that does not enforce authentication due to misconfiguration and then you're in.
-Jason tells about finding a massive amount of unprotected private data and access to SMS panel by doing recursive content discovery.
+Jason mentions finding a massive amount of unprotected private data and access to SMS panel by doing recursive content discovery.